rossettistone/opentok-classroom/README.md

 (This is actually the Meteorite command, but mrt commands are generally thin wrappers around the original 'meteor' commands).

+### Running the Tests ###

+Tests have been implemented with meteor-mocha-web.
+To view the tests, start the server by typing:
+    $ METEOR_MOCHA_TEST_DIR=tests mrt

+You can then view the tests by going to `localhost:3000/tests`

+N.B.
+It is not recommended to develop with the server in testing mode, as the mocha.css file will cause styling changes throughout the whole site.
+This is a limitation of the meteor-mocha-web package.
+For now, only run testing mode when you intend to view the tests.

 ### Usage ###

 Teachers and students have slightly different controls throughout the site.
 Generally speaking, teachers are able to create and destroy things (rooms, documents), while students can only read and edit.